Producing Space: Having Wine, Playing Nardi with Friends, and Taking Care of Customers

 Eliava, GeoAir, and the Images

-They were taken during late spring and early summer of 2014.
+The pictures were taken during late spring and early summer of 2014.
 I also visited the market in 2017.

 In 2014, I accompanied four GeoAir resident artists who were doing their art work under a project called Discover Eliava.
 There were two conceptual artists, who did most of their work on in one of the market stalls on the ground level, and two sculptors, who did their work on the second floor of a structure under construction.
 I stayed at both places in order to observe, interact with people, and take pictures.
 I also moved around the market and took photos.

 I would like to thank GeoAir and the resident artists who let me to join them as an observer.

 My special thanks go to those who work at the market and gave me the opportunity of observing and recordings their work, interactions and bonds of friendship.
-I observed how they perpetuated their bonds, and produced their place or space on a daily basis, in precarious conditions, in a particular site that is part of a larger market connected to the complex and dynamic global neoliberal capitalist economy in multiple ways.
+I observed how they perpetuated their bonds and produced their place/space on a daily basis, in (for the majority) precarious conditions.
+They did this in a particular urban public space, in a market site in Tbilisi, with a post-soviet history, and, in multiple ways, imbedded in the complex and dynamic global neoliberal capitalist economy.

 I have organized the pictures with a mobility/immobility framework in mind.